Atorudibo-Seth1/Data-Analyst-Projects/Amdari Project 1/Analysis Report.md

 ### Data Sources
 ---
-The data is contained in the [Delivery Optimisation.xlsx](Delivery Optimisation.xlsx) file along with the dashboard.
+The data is contained in the [DeliveryOptimisation.xlsx](DeliveryOptimisation.xlsx) file along with the dashboard.
 ### Tools Used
 ---
 - Microsoft Excel